codingconcepts/datagen/README.md

 ##### set

-Selects a random string from a set of possible values.
+Selects a random value from a set of possible values.

 ```
-'{{set "alice" "bob" "carol"}}'
+'{{set "alice" 1 2.3"}}'
 ```

 `set` the name of the function.<br/>